We are here to support your teaching

 We offer a wide range of material and deliver skills sessions to help your students improve their information literacy skills.

-Our Library drop-in sessions and Research Support pages help students to learn all about academic research and acquire skills necessary to successfully complete assignments.
+Our Library training sessions and Study Skills pages help students to learn all about academic research and acquire skills necessary to successfully complete assignments.

 These resources and sessions will guide your students through all stages of assignment writing such as: